What is a Diabetic Foot Ulcer?

 - We also provide ongoing follow-ups and support until wound closure.

-- Patients and caregivers are guided by a certified wound care specialist and with the support of our virtual wound care platform they will be able to upload photos of their wounds any time and get our expert guidance from anywhere in Ontario.
+- Patients and caregivers are guided by a wound care specialist and with the support of our virtual wound care platform for those in remote areas, which allow them to upload photos of their wounds any time and get our expert guidance from anywhere in Ontario.